LongVu219/RL-FinalProject/README.md

 python eval.py
 ```
 ## File description
-demo.py : use to make a demo for given agent.
+eval.py: evaluate function used in training phase
-evaluate_fight.py : play one game and print the result.
+data.py: set up buffer and create dataloader
-train_episode.py : extract the data from env and train for 1 episode.
+test.py: evaluate the win rate of blue and red agent after training
-train_net.py : use the extracted data from train_episode to train_net for about 300 epochs.
+utils.py : some auxiliary functions that control the agent
-utils.py : some auxiliary functions that control the agent (policy, reward, …..).
+train.py: you can set up some config for enviroment, call function train from Trainer to run cross_q algorithm

 ## References